-In 2020, retrenchment hit some 10,465 employees in Penang, a four-fold increase compared to 2019.
-This was primarily caused by business closures resulting from the Covid-19 pandemic.
 Of this, only 15.7% lost their jobs under Voluntary Separation Scheme (VSS) or Mutual Separation Scheme (MSS).
 Nearly half of the employment loss was from the manufacturing sector, followed by professional and technical (15.1%), accommodation and food & beverage (9%) and wholesale and retail trade (8.2%).
-In terms of occupational groups, high-skill occupations were responsible for 48.3% of Penang's total employment loss.
+In terms of occupational groups, high-skilled occupations were responsible for 48.3% of Penang's total employment loss.
 These included professionals, managers, and technicians & associate professionals, while 27.3% of the retrenchments were among the plants & machine operators & assemblers.

 At the same time, youth unemployment for 15-29 years old is set to deteriorate as more degree holders graduate during the pandemic.
 In 2020, Penang's youth unemployment rate rose to 10.3%, from 6.6% in 2019.
-Most importantly, youths made up more than one-third of total employment loss in Penang (36.9%), attributed by 37.5% graduates and 62.5% of non-graduates.
+Most importantly, youth made up more than one-third of total employment loss in Penang (36.9%), attributed by 37.5% graduates and 62.5% of nongraduates.
 This may be due to companies' "last in, first out" policies.